Dalgona/Serum/README.md

 ### Adding Pages to Your Website

 Inside `pages/` directory you can put source codes for pages other than blog posts.
-Serum accepts both markdown files(names should end with `.md`) and HTML files(names should end with `.html`), and those files will be combined with `templates/base.html.eex` template and will produce output files into the root directory of website(`site/`).
+Serum accepts both markdown files(names should end with `.md`) and HTML files(names should end with `.html`), and those files will be applied by `templates/page.html.eex` template, and then combined with `templates/base.html.eex` template and will produce output files into the root directory of website(`site/`).

 To display your pages properly, you also need to configure `pages.json` inside `pages/` directory.
 This file contains titles and other attributes of each page, which look like: